pthiruna/wordle/README.md

 or

-Run the following command from the `Wordle` folder
+Run the following command from the `wordle` folder
 ```
 ./wordle.sh
 ```